confluentinc/ksql/design-proposals/klip-30-lambda-functions.md

 **Status**: _In Discussion_ |
 **Discussion**: N/A

-tl;dr: The introduction of lambda functions would bridge the gap somewhat between builtins and UDFs.
+**tl;dr**: The introduction of lambda functions would bridge the gap somewhat between builtins and UDFs.

 ## Motivation and background